-It is characterized by a group of symptoms like stress, feeling sad or hopeless and physical symptoms of losing weight etc. This usually occurs due to a serious emotional event like the death of a near one, shifting to some other place, change of school etc.
+This is characterised by a group of symptoms like stress, feeling sad or hopeless and physical symptoms of losing weight etc. This usually occurs due to a serious emotional event like the death of a near one, shifting to some other place, change of school etc.

 It is a disorder found among some adopted kids and happens due to a number of psychological and emotional problems like bonding with the adoptive parents, an attachment to the place they lived in earlier or the people they were living with.
 It often results in lying, stealing and aggressive behaviour towards the adoptive parents.

-It is a Disorder in which the person engages in a repetitive purposeless movement which may interfere with the child’s normal daily functioning.
-This disorder mostly occurs in children with Autism, Intellectual disabilities or Developmental disabilities.
+It is a disorder in which the person engages in a repetitive purposeless movement which may interfere with normal daily functioning.
+This disorder mostly occurs in children with autism, intellectual disabilities or developmental disabilities.

-It is a childhood Anxiety Disorder and is mainly a child’s inability to speak and communicate in social settings like school or any place where they do not feel secure and comfortable.
+It is a childhood Anxiety Disorder and is mainly a child’s inability to speak and communicate in social settings like school or any place where he does not feel secure and comfortable.

 An Attention Disorder where the child seems to be in a different world and is sleepy, lethargic, hypoactive and confused.
 He also moves about slowly and is often found staring at random objects for a prolonged period.

 It is a mental disorder that occurs in children and adolescents.
-It is a condition in which a child experiences extreme irritability, anger, and frequent intense temper outburst.
+It is a condition in which a child experiences extreme irritability, anger, and frequent intense temper outbursts.